 Biological parents have the right to make decisions about their child's future.
 The father (or noncustodial parent) has a right to contest an adoption.
 However, the father must prove that he's fit to parent.
 He may prove fitness by showing his behavior during the pregnancy, or by showing that he's paid child support and been involved in his child's life.

-Contested Adoption Hearings
+Contested Adoption Hearings in Indiana

 At a contested adoption hearing, all involved parties are required to attend, including the biological parents and the adoptive parents.
 The judge will listen to the father, who must present proof of his involvement during the pregnancy and during the children's lives.
 He must be up to date on child support.